calini/romanian-programmers-macos/README.md

 # Romanian Programmers Keyboard Layout for macOS

-This mac keyboard layout has popped up on the internet before, but it's description/locale/icon is always wrong and it looks really confusing.
+This macOS keyboard layout has popped up on the internet before, and I have changed it's definition to fit under Romanian and created an iconset with a Romanian flag, so it looks in line with the other options.

-I have created an iconset that macOS will use to display this keylayout nicely in `System Preferences/Keyboard/Input Sources` and in the macOS menu bar icon, and I have bundled it nicely with the keylayout.

 Romanian - Programmers allows easy input of Romanian diacritics using the `alt` key: